-On Christmas Eve and New Years Day when everyone was out partying, I’d be looking at charts, reviewing my past trades, or doing research.
+On Christmas and New Years Eve when everyone was out partying, I’d be looking at charts, reviewing my past trades, or doing research.

 Because the reality is that I have no talent as a trader.
 I love the game, but I have no natural talent for it.

-So I had to make up for it with hard work.
+So I have to make up for it with hard work.

 The ugly choice I made

 Like the nerd who sits in front of class, does all the homework and looks up all the textbook appendices, I’m the guy who’s spent more time studying the market than I do sleeping.

 I wish I could say that I was born to be a trader, but the truth is that trading is the most challenging thing I’ve ever done.